 On this special landing page, you could include some wording such as the following:

-“Thanks for clicking over to my blog/website.
-Whether you found this page after clicking on a comment I left or just stumbled upon it -- welcome!
+“Hi there!
+Whether you found this page after clicking on a comment I left or just stumbled upon it — welcome!

 I’m a _____ (use your handmade biz elevator pitch here – keep it short).

 You might enjoy some blog posts I’ve written lately.
 Here are some of the more popular ones: (include a couple fabulous links here).
 You might also want to subscribe to my e-newsletter.
 It’s chock-full of ___ (whatever is appropriate here).